bengarrett/RetroTxt/docs/menus.md

 ##### None

-Force the active tab to not to transcode the active tab.
-This can be used to force documents encoded in **UTF-8** or **ISO-8859-1** to display.
+Force the active tab not to transcode.
+Aforementioned can be used to make documents encoded in **UTF-8** or **ISO-8859-1** to display.

 **UTF-8** is the most common, contemporary code set to encoded Unicode text (including Emojis) and it is nearly always in use with HTML5. **ISO-8859-1** was the original code set used by Linux, the Commodore Amiga and online during the 1990s.
 It is near identical to _ISO-8859-15_ but lacks a few European-centric characters such as the € sign.